top of page

 The best activity for your child is the one they actually want to do.
 Our advice: try a few things, see what sparks genuine enthusiasm, and invest in that.
 Kids who find an activity they love -- whether it's gymnastics, soccer, dance, martial arts, or something else -- develop lifelong habits around physical activity that pay off for decades.

-At Aerial Gymnastics Club we see kids go from hesitant to confident in weeks because our technique-first coaching and small classes are designed for progression.
-Two South Bay locations.
-Classes for ages 18 months and up.
+We see kids go from hesitant → engaged → confident in weeks — not because it’s magic, but because the technique-first coaching and small class sizes are designed for progression.